structr/structr/structr-app/src/main/resources/structr/docs/articles/Building Applications/Overview.md

 [Read more about Built-in functions.](/structr/docs/ontology/References/Built-in%20functions)

 #### User-defined Functions
 You can also create user-defined functions for custom application-wide logic.
 These functions can be called from anywhere in your application and can be scheduled for automatic execution using the cron service, useful for maintenance tasks, periodic imports, or automated reports.

-### Cron Jobs

-User-defined functions can be scheduled for automatic execution at defined intervals using the cron service.
-Structr uses an extended cron syntax that supports second-precision scheduling, allowing for more granular control than standard cron expressions.
-This is useful for regular maintenance tasks such as data cleanup, periodic imports, report generation, or automated backups.
+For scheduling, Structr uses an extended cron syntax that supports second-precision scheduling, allowing for more granular control than standard cron expressions.

 [Read more about Cron jobs.](/structr/docs/ontology/APIs%20&%20Integrations/Cron%20jobs)